 Air Jordan I Black Toe

 Nothing can beat the original, and that is the case with this Air Jordan I. This shoe was the only sneaker to feature the Nike Swoosh, and the first signature of MJ was initially released in 1985.
-As the favorite among fans even today, one of the first released was the Black Toe colorway.
+Black Toe colorway, which remains a fan favorite even today, inspired many matching apparel, including matching shirts for Air Jordans.

 Air Jordan IV KAWS